 The purpose of the Ride For Missing Children (The Ride) is:

-The Ride is a one-day, 100-mile bike ride that stops at schools along our route to bring a message of safety.
+The Ride is a one-day, approximately 90 mile bike ride that stops at schools along our route to bring a message of safety.
 All participating Riders make a vow to raise a minimum of $500 and to support the mission and goals of The Ride and NCMEC-NY/MV.

-The Ride has grown steadily each year with over 450 riders in 2012.
+The Ride has grown steadily each year with currently over 450 Rider partcipants.
 There are now five Rides for Missing Children in New York State – The Ride in Utica is called The Ride for Missing Children-Central New York.
 We also have The Ride for Missing Children-Rochester, The Ride for Missing Children-Syracuse, The Ride For Missing Children-Buffalo, and The Ride for Missing Children-Capital District in Albany.
-In 2010, The Ride For Missing Children expanded our reach to extend beyond New York State's borders to Fort Smith, AK.
+We are pleased to announce that we had our inaugural Ride For Missing Children-Texas on October 17, 2014, expanding our reach to extend beyond New York State's borders.

 Many people ask why we do not begin and end the Ride from the same place.
 This is a conscious decision made by the Ride Steering Committee to represent an open path, rather than a closed loop.
 This open path signifies that our work is never done.
 That we will always have hope and will never stop searching for your missing child.